amitgoswami1027/AmitGoswamiNotes/Behavioural_Interviews.md

 * My biggest weakness is that I am not very good in giving the peoples constructuve feedback.
 However I do appreciate and understnad that you have to be honest in the work life because that help your co-workers to improve and develop.
 I am trying to be more confident and mindeful in the situations like this.

+## LEADER
+The role of a leader is to give direction to a team of people.
+Ledears give their team clear instructions and they motivate their team to achieve the company's vision.
+Leaders provide guidance , they give momentum and motivation, they praise people for outstanding work and they define clear targets and goals for their team to achieve.

+* A good leader will always have the clear vision.
+* A good leader will always set the action points for their team to complete.
+* A good leader will deligate the task to the team member basis their strengths.
+* A good leader will always lead by example and set high expectations from the start.
+(Its easier to lower standards lateron but its really hardf to raise if we start out too low)
+* A good leader always develop their team.
+(Training & Development)
+* A good leader will always recognize good work and praise the team member.
+* A good leader understnad the need to Diversity and Inclusion.

+A good leader is someone has the clear vision of waht they want to achieve.
+They share that vision with their team and they encourage everyone to believe in it.
+A GL inspires, motivates and steers their team to reachpredefined objectives and they will provide the right training and coachingto enable everyone in the team to be the best ehy can be.
+A GL empower their team members to take responsibility for tasks that allow the business to achieve its vision and they understand the importanc of Diversity and Inclusion.
+Finally a good leader will lead by example, they will praise the staff for the optstadning work and they will never waiver during difficult times.